-5.7 This terrace will be constructed on an existing flat roof at 4th floor level.
-It is not considered that this will result in climbing opportunities for burglars and thus coincides with supporting paragraph 5.24 of CPG 1 on Design.
+5.7 This terrace will be constructed on an existing flat roof at 2nd floor level with a 1.8m privacy screen.
+It is not considered that this will result in climbing opportunities for burglars and thus complies with supporting paragraph 5.24 of CPG 1 on Design.